-Whether you’re interested in becoming a fashion designer or you see yourself one day designing products, the Introduction to Fashion and Textile Design course from Oxford Royale Academy will provide a fascinating introduction to a rewarding career option.
+Whether you’re interested in becoming a fashion designer or you see yourself one day designing products, the Introduction to Fashion and Textile Design course from Oxford Royale Summer Schools will provide a fascinating introduction to a rewarding career option.

 Students will spend their days in Oxford creating all manner of interesting print designs, before using those designs in fashion illustrations and a full sized fashion outcome.